-These CPLDs also use far less dynamic power during actual operation compared to conventional CPLDs, an important feature for high performance, heat sensitive equipment such as telecom switches, video conferencing systems, simulators, high end testers and emulators.
-Figure 2.17 Sense Amplifier vs. CMOS CPLDs handheld, and power sensitive applications.
-Each member of the XPLA3 family includes Fast Zero PowerTM (FZP) design technology that combines low power AND high speed.
+Figure 2.17 Sense Amplifier vs. CMOS CPLDs

+The CoolRunner[TM] XPLA3 eXtended Programmable Logic Array family of CPLDs is targeted for low power applications that include portable, handheld, and power sensitive applications.
+Each member of the XPLA3 family includes Fast Zero Power[TM] (FZP) design technology that combines low power AND high speed.
 With this design technique, the XPLA3 family offers true pin-to-pin speeds of 5.0 ns, while simultaneously delivering power that is <100μA (standby) without the need for special "power down bits" that negatively affect device performance.
 By replacing conventional sense amplifier methods for implementing product terms (a technique that has been used in PLDs since the bipolar era) with a cascaded chain of pure CMOS gates, the dynamic power is also substantially lower than any competing CPLD.
 CoolRunner devices are the only TotalCMOS PLDs, as they use both a CMOS process technology and the patented full CMOS FZP design technique.